CodingPengwing/SimpleDataStructures/README.md

 To test the codes:
 1. Clone the folders
 2. Navigate to each specific folder for a data structure in terminal
-3. Run the following commands:
+3. Run the following command:
+- make test
+Which is a combination of these 3 commands (you can use these if the first one doesn't work):
 - make
-- make test
+- make run_test
 - make clean

 Note:
 To unclutter the code, exception handling has been mostly omitted.
 It is recommended